Command injection

 Command Filtering

-Put pair of quotes/double quotes anywhere within the command
+Add a pair of quotes/double quotes anywhere within the command

-# available on Linux, Windows (PowerShell)
+# Available on Linux, Windows (PowerShell)

 $ w'ho'ami ; w""hoam''i